pmd/pmd/CONTRIBUTING.md

 ## Documentation

-There is some documentation available under <https://pmd.github.io>.
+There are some documentation available under <https://pmd.github.io>.
 Feel free to create a bug report if documentation is missing, incomplete or outdated.
+You can do that [here](https://github.com/pmd/pmd/issues).

-The documentation is generated as a maven site, the source is available at: <https://github.com/pmd/pmd/tree/master/src/site>
+The documentation is generated as a Jekyll site, the source is available at: <https://github.com/pmd/pmd/tree/master/docs>.
+You can find build instructions there.

 ## Questions